tdorssers/TeslaPy/README.md

 ### Robustness

-TeslaPy uses a default timeout of 10 seconds, that can be adjusted if, for instance, the remote server is very slow.
+TeslaPy uses an adjustable connect and read timeout of 10 seconds by default.
 Refer to the [timeouts](https://requests.readthedocs.io/en/master/user/advanced/#timeouts) section for more details.
 TeslaPy does not retry failed or timed out connections by default, which can be enabled with the `retry` parameter.

 ```python
 tesla = teslapy.Tesla('elon@tesla.com', retry=2, timeout=15)